bringauto/virtual-fleet-management/README.md

 implements [industrial portal protocol](https://docs.google.com/document/d/1sjIE4_c9NrQCpUvlgOwejVMWf6U-QSh_9qobpMqOIRU/edit) using MQTT and it replays mission scenarios to connected cars, also logging states of car.

+## Behavior

+The application reads all scenarios from the directory specified in the configuration.
+Each scenario is a JSON file that describes a sequence of missions for a car.
+The application creates a simulation for each scenario.

+The application creates an HTTP client.
+It checks if the fleet management HTTP API is available.
+If it's not, it tries again after some time.
+The sleep time and number of retries are constants in the code.
+The sleep time is increasing with each retry.

+Then it creates routes and stops from the scenario files.
+If they already exist and are the same, this step is skipped.
+If they exist with different data (e.g. different coordinates), the application logs an error and stops.

+The application then starts monitoring the cars.
+It periodically retrieves the list of cars from the fleet management HTTP API and checks if each car is communicating.
+If a car is communicating, there is available scenario for it and it's not already active, the application starts the simulation for that car in a new goroutine.

+Each simulation runs the missions in its scenario in sequence.
+If the loop configuration value is true, the simulation loops the missions indefinitely.
+Otherwise, it runs the missions once and then stops once they are all done.

 ## Requirements

 - [golang](https://golang.org/)